sylvaticus/MITx_6.86x/Unit 01 - Linear Classifiers and Generalizations/Unit 01 - Linear Classifiers and Generalizations.md

 ### 2.5.
 The Perceptron Algorithm

 When the output of a classifier is exactly 0, if the example lies exactly on the linear boundary, we count that as an error, since we don't know which way we should really classify that point.

 Training error for a linear classifier:

 $\epsilon_n(h) = \sum_{i=1}^n \frac{[\!\![ h(x^i) \neq y^i ]\!\!] }{n}$

-become:
+becomes:

 $\epsilon_n(\theta,\theta_0) = \sum_{i=1}^n \frac{[\!\![ y^i * (\theta \cdot x^i + \theta_0) \leq 0 ]\!\!] }{n}$

 We can now turn to the problem of actually finding a linear classifier that agrees with the training examples to the extent possible.

 #### Through the origin classifier